 Indiana Beach is a complete vacation destination with a variety of accommodation options.
 There are campgrounds for RVs, tents, or cabin camping, Hotel accommodations, water front chalets, cabins, cottages, and condos; any type of accommodation to fit your relaxation needs.

 Do we have any shows?

-Indiana Beach Boardwalk Resort offers a variety of events throughout the summer, in addition to our Fireworks show and Ski show.
+Indiana Beach Boardwalk Resort offers a variety of events throughout the summer, in addition to our Fireworks shows on Memorial Day, 4th of July and Independence Day.
 Please visit the Shows and Events page for upcoming events and show times.

 Do you have strollers or wheel chairs for rent?

 Yes, Single Strollers are $6.00/day, Doubles are $8.00/day, Wheel Chairs are $12.00/day, and Electric Wheel Chairs are $30/day.

 Yes.
 Electronic lockers can be purchased at any ticket booth or at The Bathhouse located on the Boardwalk.
 Lockers are available in several locations in the park.
 Standard lockers are $8.00/day and Large lockers $12.00/day.

 What are the height requirements for your rides?